Types of weathering

 CHEMICAL WEATHERING

-Simultaneously with physical weathering, there are processes of chemical weathering - chemical decomposition of rocks and the formation of new minerals.
+Simultaneously with physical weathering, the processes of chemical weathering occur - the chemical decomposition of rocks and the formation of new minerals.

-With the mechanical destruction of rocks, cracks are formed in the latter, through which water and gases penetrate.
-The penetration of water causes the migration of various chemical compounds with it ..
+During the mechanical destruction of rocks, cracks form in the latter, through which water and gases penetrate.
+The penetration of water causes the migration of various chemical compounds with it.

 Hydrolysis.
-Hydrolysis destroys the atomic structure of minerals, especially silicates, due to the action of water and ions dissolved in it.
-A water molecule has a polar structure: one end of it carries a weak positive charge due to two hydrogen atoms, and the other - negative due to an oxygen atom.
-Each end of the molecule can attach to an oppositely charged ion in the mineral's lattice and "rip" the latter out of the structure.
+Hydrolysis destroys the atomic structure of minerals, especially silicates, due to the action of water and the ions dissolved in it.
+The water molecule has a polar structure: one end of it carries a weak positive charge due to two hydrogen atoms, and the other is negative due to the oxygen atom.
+Each end of the molecule can attach itself to an oppositely charged ion in the mineral lattice and pull the latter out of the structure.
 In addition, water weakly dissociates into hydrogen ions (H +) and hydroxyl groups (OH -), which, upon dissociation, acquire freedom and can react with ions of the crystal structure.
-Natural waters usually contain dissolved ions of certain substances, especially HCO 3 -, SO 4 2-, Cl -, Mg 2+, Na +, K +.
-These ions can also replace charged atoms in the structure, thus disrupting the structure. the primary lattice of the mineral.
-Ca 2+, Mg 2+, Na + and K +
+Natural waters usually contain dissolved ions of certain substances, especially HCO 3 - , SO 4 2- , Cl - , Mg 2+ , Na + , K + .
+These ions can also replace charged atoms in the structure, thus violating the the primary lattice of the mineral.
+Ca 2+ , Mg 2+ , Na + and K +

 Hydration - under the influence of water, water molecules are fixed in the crystal structure of the mineral.
 In this case, new minerals are formed, for example, the transition of anhydrite to gypsum: